 - Access to impartial careers information and advice via the career’s pages of the website and Unifrog careers platform

-By the end of Year 9 you will:
+By the end of Year 9 students will:

-- Have used your developing knowledge of yourself and various career pathways to help make good option choices
+- Have used their developing knowledge of yourself and various career pathways to help make good option choices

-- Have reflected on what you have learnt about apprenticeships having visited the Apprenticeship fair in March.
+- Have reflected on what they have learnt about apprenticeships having visited the Apprenticeship fair in March.

 - Have the opportunity to have visited a more tailor-made university, college or apprenticeship provider based on your personal career reflections.

 - A 1:1 career’s interview with an independent, impartial advisor (available to students for whom the school feels it is the most suitable support).

 - Planned personal targets for Year 10